graphprotocol/graph-node/docs/config.md

 Nodes named `some_node_.*` will use `mainnet-1` for at most 10 subgraphs, and `mainnet-0` for everything else, nodes named `other_node_.*` will never use `mainnet-1` and always `mainnet-0`.
-Any node whose name does not match one of these patterns will use `mainnet-0` and `mainnet-1` for an unlimited number of subgraphs.
+Any node whose name does not match one of these patterns will not be able to use and `mainnet-1`.

 ## Controlling Deployment